knuesel/callisto/src/handlers.typ

   return deduped.map(latex.normalized-def-string).join("\n")
 }

-// Handler for a LaTeX math item (typically and equation in Markdown).
+// Handler for LaTeX equations in Markdown cells.
 // This handler gathers all LaTeX \newcommand definitions from the notebook
 // (if provided) or cell (if provided and the notebook is not) and uses that
 // as "preamble" when rendering the math item.
 This is done to support commands